Film Studies: Media violence and violent behaviour

 Violence in film and television has been shown that it does not influence people to cause violent acts.
 The killers of James Bulger, Robbie Thompson and Jon Venables, have allegedly been influenced by Child’s Play 3, preferred violent films because of their exposure to violence at home.
 Another film in the same series was also the influence on a child when they murdered Suzanne Capper, aged 16, with taunts from the film mentioned before setting her alight in December 1992.
 Violent behaviour significantly increases the likelihood that the perpetrators enjoy watching violent films.

 The huge fan following only two weeks, through following the progress of Mickey and Mallory, optimises absurdity of the modern media.
 Portrayed in the film, the media glorify the acts of these two and incite people to follow the events closely on television to the point of holding demonstrations bearing placards such as: “Kill Me”.
 Evidently, sequences, such as these, highlight the satirical look at the modern media, rather than the exaggerated horrific murders that take place.
 The aim of satire is to provoke deliberation on certain ideas or subjects using a humorous approach ensuring that the method of delivery is evidently unreal.
-Consequently, not all is what it seems as this text has been ripped from Nahoo at nahoo.net.
+Generally, if you are marking this as original material, you should know it has been replicated from Nahoo at nahoo.net.
 The sitcom at the start of Natural Born Killers is so appalling that Mallory’s only manner of contemplating such events is through this medium.
 Should anyone take the scenes in Natural Born Killers literally; then they are missing the grand illusion.
 Good film gives you the chance to find your own message within the film, this message is not violence for violence’s sake, but a wide range of other issues on the general state of the media and Western culture as a whole.

 Stone’s experience in Vietnam, during the war he killed people and he knows that death is a reality that many try to avoid.
 Through Mickey, Natural Born Killers deals with the fine divide between thinking violent thoughts and violent actions.
 Practising Buddhism, some of Oliver Stone’s philosophies brought out through this character, the notion of this fine divide is evident in Buddhism.
 Coming from Thailand, after converting to Buddhism, Stone saw the huge contrast between the Thailand’s non-violent culture and the money oriented society of the United States, complete with sensational television shows and raw media aggression.